 • Offers three plans, including an impressively comprehensive ShieldPlatinum plan

-American Home Shield (AHS) has been around for almost 50 years and is one of the oldest companies in the home warranty industry.
+American Home Shield (AHS) has been around for over 50 years and is one of the oldest companies in the home warranty industry.
 AHS provides three home warranty plans, including a ShieldPlatinum plan that covers 23 appliances and systems.
-With more than 45 active home warranty companies available, almost one in two customers buys an American Home Shield policy.

 American Home Shield